MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 ![Image](SS7.png)

 The current working directory is `/home`.
 When we have no arguments, `cat` or "concatenate" does not know what to display the contents of, so it does nothing while it waits for an input.
 The output is not necessarily an error, but this is an incorrect use of `cat`.
+Let's see what happens if we type something in after.

 ## Directory as Argument